datatrail-jhu/10_dsjob/manuscript/03_website.md

 #### Author Details

-With that all settled, let's start adding information about you to hte website.
+With that all settled, let's start adding information about you to the website.
 To do this open the file `index.md` in the directory `/cloud/project/content/author/admin`.
-Now and in the future, you'll want to edit this file so that it's alwasy as up-to-date as possible.
+Now and in the future, you'll want to edit this file so that it's always as up-to-date as possible.

 In this file you'll want to edit the following sections:
 * `bio` : include a brief 1 line about yourself.
 You'll write a more complete bio later.